Prague Attractions

 How long does National Technical Museum take

-The National Technical Museum in Prague tour takes about 2 to 3 hours.
+The tour of the National Technical Museum in Prague takes about two hours to complete.

-But if you plan on exploring each and every exhibit and having a meal at the Café Museum, you may need a little more time.
+If you plan on exploring each and every exhibit and having a meal at the Café Museum, you must budget a little more time.

 You can take as long as you want to explore the museum.